C79 optical sight: Use

-In Canadian service, all C7A1 and -A2 rifles come equipped with a C79 sight as standard.
+In Canadian service, all C7A1 and C7A2 rifles come equipped with a C79 sight as standard.
 The C7A1 uses a C79 sight, which is easily distinguished by its matte black rubber overcoating.
 After reviewing feedback from the soldiers who used the sight, Elcan produced the fourth generation mount C79, known as the C79A2, and is mounted onto the C7A2 rifle, as well as the C8A3 carbines.
 The C79A2 sight is a component of the C7A2 mid-life update program of the Canadian Forces' inventory of C7A1 rifle systems.
-The older rifles and sights are meant to be exchanged 1:1 and brought to the -A2 standard.
+The older rifles and sights are meant to be exchanged 1:1 and brought to the C7A2 standard.

-In Dutch service it is used on the Diemaco C7 (regular infantry), C7A1 (airmobile infantry) and C8, FN Minimi and FN MAG series of firearms.
+In Dutch service, it is used on the Colt Canada C7 (regular infantry), C7A1 (airmobile infantry) and C8, FN Minimi and FN MAG series of firearms.

 Reticle

 The reticle of the C79 sight was designed to serve on the C9 Light Machine Gun, thus an appropriate pattern was chosen to aid the gunner in judging distance.
 The reticle consists of a single vertical post with a sharp tip in the center.
 The tip is flanked by horizontal Mil-bars on either side.
 Under the left-hand Mil-bar, a second horizontal bar was added for judging distances, where the distance between the two bars would equate to 76 cm at 300 m.
 The (radioactive) tritium light source is an unstable isotope with a half-life of 12.32 years that gradually loses its brightness due to radioactive decay.
-It is to be replaced every 8–12 years to maintain adequate brightness.
+It is to be replaced every 8 to 12 years to maintain adequate brightness.